SingularityNET-Archive/SingularityNET-Archive/Data/Snet-Ambassador-Program/Content/Onboarding-Workgroup/Docs/GoogleDocs/1EZ6wkFrAi2YXfRJE_PBRMZt1mcFTOA_yfVKQmAwGOME/doc-comments-only.md

+#### Context - documents
+> * Clement Umoh: Well.
+Are there details for this suggestions I made.
+I seem to have forgotten though.
+But its important a lil bit of details about this be added as well
+>
 #### Context - documents Clement suggested should be written
 > * Vanessa Cardui: For reference, can you say what docs these were?
 >   - Dr Ayo Olu-Ayoola: One: Scripts from which onboarding video guide can be made.